Böreks are similar to spanakopita, and spinach is an oft-used filling, as are other vegetables (particularly eggplant), cheeses, and meats.

-Brush phyllo with melted butter, cut into strips an inch or so wide and three or four inches long.
+Brush phyllo with melted butter.
+Cut into strips an inch or so wide, and three or four inches long.
 Place a spoonful of the cheese filling at the top edge of the strip and fold “like you fold a flag” into triangles or flip into squares.